osuAkatsuki/akatsuki-pp/README.md

 This is Akatsuki's pp system, a modified version of oppai-ng with relax in mind.

+## Note

+This system is only used for Relax and Autopilot pp.

 ## Usage

 To build oppai for cmd line usage, use `./build`.